-The RBD for traditional IRA account holders and participants in a qualified retirement plan who own more than five percent of the sponsoring employer (i.e., a sole proprietor, or a partner, limited liability company member, or shareholder who owns more than five percent of the sponsoring employer) is April 1 following the calendar year in which the participant reaches age 73 for participants born between January 1, 1951 and December 31, 1959, and age 75 for participants born after 1958.8 Note the overlap for participants dying in 1959.
-The RBD for participants in qualified retirement plans who do not own more than five percent of the sponsoring employer is April 1 following the later of the calendar year in which the participant reaches age 73 or age 75 if the participant was born after 1958, or the calendar year in which the participant retires.9 Note that if the participant waits to receive his or her first RBD until April 1 of the year following the year in which he or she reaches his or her RBD, he or she must receive another RMD before the end of the same year.
+The RBD for traditional IRA account holders and participants in a qualified retirement plan who own more than five percent of the sponsoring employer (i.e., a sole proprietor, or a partner, limited liability company member, or shareholder who owns more than five percent of the sponsoring employer) is April 1 following the calendar year in which the participant reaches age 73 for participants born between January 1, 1951 and December 31, 1959, and age 75 for participants born after 1958.
+Note the overlap for participants dying in 1959.
+The RBD for participants in qualified retirement plans who do not own more than five percent of the sponsoring employer is April 1 following the later of the calendar year in which the participant reaches age 73 or age 75 if the participant was born after 1958, or the calendar year in which the participant retires.
+Note that if the participant waits to receive his or her first RBD until April 1 of the year following the year in which he or she reaches his or her RBD, he or she must receive another RMD before the end of the same year.
+The proposed regulations permit a qualified retirement plan to mandate that the RBD for all employees is April 1 after the calendar year in which the participant reaches age 73 or age 75 or age 75 or age 75 if the participant to mandate that the RBD for all employees is April 1 after the calendar year in which the participant reaches his or her RBD, he or she must receive another RMD before the end of the same year.
 The proposed regulations permit a qualified retirement plan to mandate that the RBD for all employees is April 1 after the calendar year in which the participant reaches age 73 or age 75 if the participant was born after 1958, regardless of whether he or she has retired.
-The participant retired of the same year.